-*A handy tip for walkers will be to avoid Ourense in the Summer as it gets some of the highest temperatures in Europe.
+*A handy tip for walkers is to avoid Ourense in the summer as it gets some of the highest temperatures in Europe.

-Spring and Autumn are probably the best seasons to enjoy Ourense, and during this time of the year, you will find colourful festivals on your Camino de Santiago:
+Spring and autumn are probably the best seasons to enjoy Ourense.
+During this time of the year, you will find colourful festivals on this and other Camino routes.

 - International Cinema Festival in November

-- A Bela Auria festival in September celebrating Ourense’s history and traditions.
+- A Bela Auria festival in September celebrates Ourense’s history and traditions.

 - Ourense Festival in June, starting in Corpus Christi.